Advanced Routing and Verification of Ground and Power Supply PCB Layout Traces with Altium Designer

 The most advanced, comprehensive PCB design software package that simplifies power supply and ground trace layout.

 Due to the pervasive use of digital and analog electronics in virtually all types of products, it is common to have power supplies resident on printed circuit boards or PCBs.
-These circuits typically contain DC-DC converters to lower an input voltage to a lower level to power transistors and integrated circuits (ICs).
+These PCB designs typically contain DC-DC converters to lower an input voltage to a lower level to power transistors and integrated circuits (ICs).
 It is also common to have PCBs that combine digital and analog design as well as electronic circuits that require a mixed-signal design that includes high-frequency components.
 If your board contains a power supply circuit or needs to distribute power to its components then applying good power supply PCB layout guidelines is a must for safe, reliable operation and PCB manufacturing.

 Fig. 1 Creating a thermal relief